AndrewChamp/Code-Samples/README.md

 ## [class.page.php](class.page.php)

 Example script of pulling page content from database based on the URI.
-If the lookup of the `page` doesn't exist it will return a *404*.
+If the lookup of the *page* doesn't exist it will return an error `404` status code.
 ___

 ## [class.recaptcha.php](class.recaptcha.php)